 Most people snorkel with just their swimming suits.
 I never do that for two reasons:

-- to protect my skin from the sun and stingers
+- to protect my skin from the sun and stingers,

-- to stay warm to snorkel longer
+- to stay warm to snorkel longer.

 Did you know that we lose heat four times faster in the water than in the air?
 So if you want to have long and comfortable snorkeling sessions, swimwear becomes an important part of having the best snorkel gear.

 I opted for a one-piece Sharkskin suit with fleece inside*.
-I’ve had it for more than three years and I cannot think of a single con to this wetsuit.
+I’ve had it for more than five years, and I cannot think of a single con to this wetsuit.
 It’s a lot more comfortable and flexible than a usual neoprene wetsuit – it actually feels like a second skin – and it’s less buoyant than neoprene if I want to skin drive.
 As I’m not good at skin diving, it makes a huge difference for me when I try to go down!
 It’s also suitable to be put under a wetsuit if I snorkel or dive in cold waters.
 And, of course, it provides full-body protection against the sun or stingers.
 If I don’t have space to carry the full wetsuit, I also have a version with just the top*.

 If you don’t snorkel often, then there is no need to invest in a wetsuit.
 You may want to hire one for your snorkeling session or otherwise use a cheaper rashguard or lycra suit*.